 One of the characteristics of CORSE is to base our researches on diverse advanced mathematical tools.
 Compiler optimization requires the usage of the several tools around discrete mathematics: combinatorial optimization, algorithmic, and graph theory.
-The aim of CORSE is to tackle optimization not only for regular but also for irregular applications.
+The aim of CORSE is to tackle optimization not only for general purpose but also for domain specific applications.
 We believe that new challenges in compiler technology design and in particular for split compilation should also take advantage of graph labeling techniques.
-In addition to runtime and compiler techniques for program instrumentation, hybrid analysis and compilation advances will be mainly based on polynomial and linear algebra.
+In addition to run-time and compiler techniques for program instrumentation, hybrid analysis and compilation advances will be mainly based on polynomial and linear algebra.